moody/Waffle/README.md

 - **`Container:IsContainer()`** — Returns `true` if this node is a container.
 Works from a container or a leaf.
 - **`Container:Hide()`** — Takes this node out of the layout flow entirely, its siblings reflow to fill the space, and hides its own frame.
 Works from a container or a leaf.
 No-ops if already hidden.
 - **`Container:Show()`** — Reverses `Hide()`.
 Works from a container or a leaf.
 No-ops if not currently hidden.
-- **`Container:SetSize(size?)`** — Sets the fixed size this node takes up within its parent.
+- **`Container:SetSize(size?)`** — Sets the fixed size this node takes up within its parent, along the main axis.
 Works from a container or a leaf.
 Pass `nil` to remove a fixed size and let it flex again.
+No-ops if already that size.
+- **`Container:SetCrossSize(crossSize?)`** — Sets the fixed size this node takes up within its parent, along the cross axis.
+Works from a container or a leaf.
+Pass `nil` to remove a fixed cross size and let it stretch again.
 No-ops if already that size.
 - **`Container:SetGap(gap?)`** — Sets the space between this container's children.
 Container-only.
 No-ops if already that gap.
 - **`Container:SetPadding(padding?)`** — Sets the space between this container's edge and its children, on all four sides.
 Container-only.
 No-ops if already that padding.
 - **`Container:SetOrder(order?)`** — Sets this node's visual position among its siblings, independent of declaration order.
 Works on any container or leaf.
 Pass `nil` to reset to the default (`0`).
 No-ops if already that order.